 None of us like to think about our death and what will happen afterward, but it’s very important to consider estate planning for pets.
-The October 2015 issue of Catnip magazine advised taking these steps when estate planning:
+Here are points to consider when estate planning:

-- Choose the plan that will work best for your pet’s care.
-Several options are available (including a pet trust) and laws vary from state to state, so talk to an attorney to help you choose the option that will be best for your pets.
+Several options are available (including a pet trust) and laws vary from state to state.
+Talk to an attorney to help you choose the option that will be best for your pets.

-- Funding the plan.
 Determine how much money to place in the plan based on expenses for your pet’s ongoing care.
-Take into consideration medical expenses, food, toys supplies and any money you might want to pay your pet’s caregiver.
+Take into consideration medical expenses, food, toys, supplies and any money you might want to pay your pet’s caregiver.

-- Keep information current.
 If you relocate to a different state, or need to make changes in any aspect of the estate plan, be sure to keep the information current.
-As stated above, laws vary by state and it’s important to make any necessary changes to be sure your plan can be executed as you’d planned.
+As stated above, laws vary by state.
+It’s important to make any necessary changes to be sure your plan can be executed as you’d planned.

 There are several resources available to help with estate planning for pets.
-Here are a few named in the Catnip article:
+Here are a few:

 - ASPCA; Their site includes many articles on estate planning for pets, including an FAQ section and a pet trust primer.
 Go to http://bit.ly/1PLw42X